 Economic impacts.
 The measure has no direct impact on the state economy.
 Changes to elections may result in different leadership and different policies, which could have an economic effect.
-However, these effects depend on voter choices and future decision making, and are assessed as indeterminate.
+However, these effects depend on voter choices and future decision making.